vipulnaik/diet-exercise-health/notes/2022-01-04-covid-omicron-precautions-update.md

 UPDATE 2022-02-18: Based on a recent decline in COVID cases, I've decided to stop double-masking and overall return to my pre-Omicron level of precautions, with the exception of one practice I adopted (that I intend to continue): using sunglasses while in grocery stores.
+I switched to this lower level of precaution starting 2022-02-17.

 ## Background on Omicron